ZachCharlick/pose_tracker/readme.md

 The pipeline estimates the 3D pose (position + orientation) of a person's forearm in a fixed world frame using two asynchronous information sources:

-1. **Prediction (fast, always available):** A body-mounted IMU provides angular velocity and linear acceleration, which are propagated through the SE₂(3) motion model at IMU rate.
+1. **Prediction (fast, always available):** A body-mounted IMU provides angular velocity (and linear acceleration, which the filter does not use for propagation). **Only the gyro** drives the **SE(3)** prediction at IMU rate; translation is not integrated from the accelerometer (see [Mathematical Background](#mathematical-background)).
 2. **Correction (slower, drop-prone):** An RGB-D camera produces a per-frame 3D forearm pose by running MediaPipe's Pose Landmarker on the color image and fusing the 2D landmarks with the aligned depth stream and camera intrinsics.

 Ground-truth validation is provided by a motion capture system (100 Hz over ROS topics), which is used only for evaluation, not in the filter.

-The pipeline's key property is that **when the camera signal is degraded or lost entirely, the filter continues to propagate its pose estimate using the IMU alone, and the RI-EKF's geometric structure keeps the covariance and mean consistent on the manifold** so that recovery is fast and well-behaved once vision returns.
+The pipeline's key property is that **when the camera signal is degraded or lost entirely, the filter continues to propagate orientation using the gyro alone, and the InEKF's SE(3) structure keeps the mean on the group and the covariance on 𝔰𝔢(3)** so that recovery is fast and well-behaved once vision returns.

 ## Package Layout